 Welcome to all who come in peace!

-In a year that has been as difficult as any in our lifetimes, the Wheel of the Year turns at last.
+In yet another year that has been one of the most fraught in our lifetimes, the Wheel of the Year turns again.
 That means that, as the longest night of the year approaches in the Northern Hemisphere, it’s time once more to meet together every Sunday through Yule (and/or Christmas) for our annual Advent Sun Wreath Circle, (or Yule Prayer-Spell, if you prefer).

-If you have been a regular visitor here, you know that starting in late November, I invite everyone, regardless of their spiritual path, to participate in a virtual prayer circle, or spell weaving.
+If you have been a regular reader of mine, you know that starting in late November, I invite everyone, regardless of their spiritual path, to participate in a virtual prayer circle, or global spell weaving.

 Since 2004, it’s been my honor to facilitate this quiet journey to the Winter Solstice with prayer, gratitude, and sacred observance.